 Tax Reduction Scheme, and once approved for implementing and monitoring the budgets and strategies.

-1.6 The Cabinet is responsible for approving the Council's risk management policy statement and strategy and for reviewing the effectiveness of risk management arrangements.
+1.6 The Cabinet is responsible for approving the Council's Rrisk Mmanagement Strategy policy statement and Frameworkstrategy and for reviewing the effectiveness of risk management arrangements.

 Overview and Scrutiny responsibilities